 Both the Aircommand Ibis 3 and Dometic Harrier can operate between minus 2 and +52 degrees C. That’s an incredible range, and makes either a great option for Aussie roadtrips in harsh conditions.

 Both the Dometic Harrier and Ibis 3 are two of the most popular RV rooftop air con models.
-Sure, the Dometic Harrier is newer and has all the bells and whistles.
-But the Ibis 3 model is tried and tested in the Aussie environment.
+The Dometic Harrier is newer, has all the bells and whistles including inverter technology to help reduce power start up requirements, and it has slightly greater cooling capacity.
+But the Ibis 3 model is tried and tested in the Aussie environment: so if you have an offroad RV, then the Ibis Air Command is the best choice.
 At the end of the day, you need to look closely at the specs to choose the ideal unit for you and your vehicle.